lsll42/liber/~/physics-questions.md

 Q4.20 Why are cars designed to crumple in front and back for safety?
 Why not for side collisions and rollovers?
 Q4.21 When a string barely strong enough lifts a heavy weight, it can lift the weight by a steady pull; but if you jerk the string, it will break.
 Explain in terms of Newton’s laws of motion.

-Q4.16 Students sometimes say that the force of gravity on an object is 2

 Q4.36 In a head-on collision between a compact 1000 kg car and a large 2500 kg car, which one experiences the greater force?
 Explain.
 Which one experiences the greater acceleration?
 Explain why.
 Why are passengers in the small car more likely to be injured than those in the large car, even when the two car bodies are equally strong?

 Q4.37 Suppose you are in a rocket with no windows, traveling in deep space far from other objects.
 Without looking outside the rocket or making any contact with the outside world, explain how you could determine whether the rocket is (a) moving forward at a constant 80% of the speed of light and (b) accelerating in the forward direction.